 While Cornell University Library will receive the bulk of the American Textile History Museum Osborne Library Collection, portions of the library, archive, and museum collections – including its extensive holdings of maps, dye books and recipes, patents, and trade literature, as well as curatorial collections, including machinery and costumes -- will be transferred to other institutions.

-For an up-to-date listing of collection transfers, please visit the ATHM website:
+For an up-to-date listing of collection transfers, please visit the American Textile History Museum webpage, as archived in the Wayback Machine.

 Due to the number and complexity of materials, we expect that processing and cataloging of the entire collection will take a minimum of three years to fully complete.
 In the meantime, we will make our best effort make the materials available as they are processed.
 Requests for books and serials will be expedited where possible; other kinds of materials will probably take longer to be made available.